If you're planning a Yosemite vacation, these resources will help you plan your trip like a pro.

 The best way to get a sense of where things are located is to take a look at the Yosemite map.
 It shows all the lodging in the park, entrance stations, and major sights, but here's a summary:

 - Yosemite Valley: Sights include El Capitan, Half Dome, Bridalveil Fall, Yosemite Falls and the visitor center is here.
 You'll find two hotels here, a campground and tent cabins.

 - Glacier Point: A viewpoint just above the Valley, giving a different perspective on its sights - along with sweeping views across the surrounding mountains

-- Tuolumne Meadows and Tioga Road: A drive through the park going east on CA Hwy 120 takes you through a high mountain meadow and the Tioga Pass.
+- Tuolumne Meadows and Tioga Road: Drive east through the park going east on CA Highway 120 takes you through a high mountain meadow and the Tioga Pass.
 You'll get some excellent views along the way at Olmstead Point and Tenaya Lake.

 - Hetch Hetchy: Accessed by a separate entrance from the rest of the park, Hetch Hetchy's main feature is a lake, created as a water supply for the city of San Francisco.

 Yosemite National Park is one of the country's most-visited parks, especially busy in summer.
 Many people like to visit in the spring instead, and that's our favorite time to go.
 The waterfalls will be flowing at their highest levels of the year, wildflowers and dogwoods trees will be in bloom, and if you avoid the busy spring break season, the place will be less crowded.
 You can find more in the Yosemite waterfall guide.

 All the seasons have their advantages and depending on what you want to do, and you may enjoy a different time of year more.
 Get the pros and cons of each season in these guides: